FlavScents AInsights Entry for 2-Pentanone (CAS: 107-87-9)

 3. Natural Occurrence & Formation

-2-Pentanone occurs naturally in various fruits and vegetables, including apples and bananas, where it contributes to their characteristic aromas.
-It can also form through the fermentation process and the Maillard reaction, which is a chemical reaction between amino acids and reducing sugars that gives browned foods their distinctive flavor.
-Its presence in natural sources supports its designation as a "natural flavor" in certain regulatory contexts.
+2-Pentanone occurs naturally in various fruits and vegetables, including bananas and tomatoes.
+It can also be formed through the fermentation process and is a byproduct of the Maillard reaction, which occurs during the cooking of foods.
+Its presence in natural sources allows it to be designated as a "natural flavor" under certain regulatory frameworks, provided it is derived from natural processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs